Submissions

 "Publicly available datasets were analyzed in this study.
 This data can be found here: [link/accession number]."

-> For an archived METADATA+RAW DATASET that can be accessed via a link provided by the journal in the published article:
+For an archived dataset (ITEM II) that can be accessed via a hyperlink provided by the journal in the published article:

-"Data underlying the reported findings have been provided as a raw dataset which is available here: [link provided by the journal]."
+"The dataset underlying the reported findings is available here: [hyperlink provided by the journal]."

 ITEM III